 Another misconception working against introverts in product management is the belief that introverts are bad at communicating.
 And communication is the most important product management skill (according to a poll of attendees at our recent webinar).

 But, in reality, your personality type has very little to do with your ability to communicate.
 “Great communicators aren’t born — they work at it,” says Caren Merrick, founder and CEO of Pocket Mentor in An Introvert’s Guide to Communicating with Results.
 At the end of the day, communication is a skill, not a facet of your personality.
-And introverts and extraverts alike can benefit from working on bringing their communication skills to the next level.
+And introverts and extroverts alike can benefit from working on bringing their communication skills to the next level.

 MYTH: Introverts don’t make good leaders